 The fact that raw hexagonal ruby crystals can fluoresce, and crystal cross-sections in matrix can also fluoresce, is a definitive answer.

-I have a number of rubies from Burma that are natural and they light up like a Christmas tree under UV light.
-They look very much like the rubies that Jeffery shared on this post.
-I can’t speak about synthetics since I’ve not tested one under UV light.
+I have a number of rubies from Burma that are natural and light up like a Christmas tree under UV light, like the rubies that Jeffery shared on this post.
+I can't speak about synthetics since I've not tested one under UV light.

 Jerry Anderson Jr.

-Don’t forget that synthetic rubies have the same physical, chemical, and optical properties of a natural ruby so both fluoresce, more so with Burma rubies, though.
-That’s for sure.
+Don't forget that synthetic rubies have the same physical, chemical, and optical properties of a natural ruby so both fluoresce, but Burmese rubies more so, definitely.